1111122222a/MFFI/README.md

 - Download the [CelabA](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) and LFWA (https://drive.google.com/drive/u/0/folders/0B7EVK8r0v71pQ3NzdzRhVUhSams)
 - Please put dataset in folder './dataset/CelebA/' and './dataset/LFWA/' respectively.
-- We have upload the split index of probe and gallery set of celebA, and the split index of train and test set of LFWA.
+- We have upload the split index of probe and gallery set of celebA, and the split index of training and test set of LFWA.

 3. Pretrained model